+Grizzly bears are a subspecies, or type, of brown bear and get their name from the white and tan tips on their brown fur that make them look “grizzled”.
 Though called “brown” bears, these bears can range in color from cream to almost black.
-There are several subspecies, or types, of brown bears, including grizzly bears, which get their name from the white and tan tips on their brown fur that make them look “grizzled”.
 Brown bears have a large hump of muscle over their shoulders and powerful claws for digging.
 Though their eyesight and hearing are equivalent to that of humans, they have an excellent sense of smell.

 Diet: As omnivores, brown bears will eat both plant material such as roots, tubers, and fruit, and meat such as insects, carrion, rodents and other small mammals, and ungulates like deer and elk.
 Thanks to a diet high in fat, coastal bears in Alaska and Russia that eat salmon can become much larger than inland bears that eat more plant material.
 Bears are a keystone species and thus an important part of the ecosystem.
 When they eat fruit, their scat disperses the seeds throughout the habitat, and when they dig for roots and insects, they aerate the soil and release nitrogen for plants to use.
 They also help regulate prey populations.